 - Select Quick Format and confirm with Yes.

 When prompted, press X to restart the system, The system will now restart, and everything will have been set to their default settings.
-Now, you must tell PS3 to begin installing the other OS to the newly created 10 GBytes of Space.
-In order to do that, there are 2 ways.
-I will only mention the easiest, since the other one involves messing with the command line, and will surely cause confusion to readers of this article.
+Now, you must tell PS3 to install the other OS to the newly created 10 GBytes of Space.
+To do that, there are two ways.
+I will only mention the easiest since the other one involves messing with the command line and will surely confuse readers.